We have a new location!

 If you are interested in having a workshop at your workplace, or for a group you attend, give us a call at (360) 306-8324.

 Poverty Simulation Events

-Our goal is to provide opportunities for those in need.
+Our goal is to provide access to financial literacy to all Whatcom County residents.
 With access to the right resources, people can become empowered by their own abilities and gain the confidence to fulfill their potential.
 Our eight-week classes cover basic financial principals in a casual, relaxed atmosphere.
+The cost for an eight-week class is twenty dollars, and scholarships are available as well.
 We have classes going all year long, in various times and locations throughout the county.
-Check under the "Find A Class" tab for details on registration.

 Dream with us!